 Get Uplift has a clever play of symbolic iconography within its wordmark.

-4. Thou should be mindful of Scalability – contraction and expansion
+4. Be mindful of Scalability – contraction and expansion

 Imagine your logo on almost every potential item – from a pen to the side of a truck.
-That’s why it’s important to have the design in a vector format which simply ensures that no matter how big the image gets (or how small), it will keep its sense of proportion without getting blurry or distorted.
+That’s why it’s important to have the design in a vector format.
+It simply ensures that no matter how big the image gets (or how small), it will keep its sense of proportion without getting blurry or distorted.

 Create and Cultivate even created a Tattoo!